 Of course, it’s impossible to list all of the noteworthy work that supporters of the Pembina Institute made possible in 2012, and there are many other stories I’d love to share — including some really innovative work in Ontario tackling climate change through transportation policies and urban design, an important intervention by our oilsands team raising awareness about the cumulative impacts of oilsands development in Northern Alberta, and exciting work our consulting services arm is doing to reduce the climate risks and impacts of the financial services sector.

 These examples show that, despite the adversarial nature of the energy debate this year, many promising developments are occurring across the country.
 In this season of reflection, it’s worth remembering that industry and environmental groups do not need to be adversaries — we’ve proven time and again that we can work together to achieve common goals.
 2013 presents the challenge, and the opportunity, of continuing to build on this momentum.

-Read more blogs relating to Climate Change, Energy Efficiency, Green Economics, Oilsands, Renewable Energy, Transportation, *Corporate Services, Alberta, British Columbia, Carbon Pricing, Community Action, Federal Action, Oil & Gas, Ontario, Pipelines, Provincial Action, Solar Power, Urban Planning, Wind Power.
+Find more content by topic: Climate Change, Energy Efficiency, Green Economics, Oilsands, Renewable Energy, Transportation, *Corporate Services, Alberta, British Columbia, Carbon Pricing, Community Action, Federal Action, Oil & Gas, Ontario, Pipelines, Provincial Action, Solar Power, Urban Planning, Wind Power.